coop182/jquery.dfp.js/Readme.markdown

 This script provides two callbacks which you can use to make working with DFP a little easier.

 <uL>
-    <li>afterEachAdLoaded - this fires after each ad has finished rendering, it is passed one argument which is the ad unit object.</li>
+    <li>afterEachAdLoaded - this fires after each ad unit has finished rendering, it is passed one argument which is the ad unit object.</li>
-    <li>afterAllAdsLoaded - this fires after all ads have finished rendering, it is passed the jQuery selector object with all ad units included.</li>
+    <li>afterAllAdsLoaded - this fires after all ad units have finished rendering, it is passed the jQuery selector object which will contain all selected ad units on the current page.</li>
 </uL>

 Please see the example-bootstrap.js file for an example of how to use these.